Version Monitoring

 All specified metrics of a workload must satisfy the evaluation criteria for the workload to be eligible for cleanup.

-Deletion Rules (Variant 2) as PromQL expression
+Deletion Rules (Variant 2) as a PromQL expression

 apiVersion: sme.sap.com/v1alpha1